 Qualification

-This Certificate (SIS30122) looks to build on the knowledge and skills gained in the Certificate II course.
+This Certificate (SIS30122) is delivered onsite at FIAS over one year under the auspices of IVET Institute (RTO code – 40548) and looks to build on the knowledge and skills gained in the Certificate II course.

 It is a requirement that students have completed the Certificate II course to enrol in the Certificate III qualification.
 Students gain Credit transfer (CT) for some units completed as part of the Year 11 course.